 Yuksom, the ancient capital of Sikkim, is known for its alluring landscapes and snow-capped mountains.
-Regarded as ‘Third Eye of Sikkim’, the town holds a religious importance given the monasteries and a rich history of Buddhism this place has.
+Regarded as ‘Third Eye of Sikkim’, the town holds religious importance given the monasteries and rich history of Buddhism this place has.
 There are quite a number of attractions in Yuksom that makes it a popular destination among tourists.

 If you are going for Goecha La Trek, here is a list of all the places that you should see on your visit to Yuksom.

 1. Khecheopalri Lake

 Located at a height of 6,000 ft, Khecheopalri Lake is the largest lake in the state.
 The crystal clear water of the lake is considered to be sacred.
 This blue lagoon is situated in a thick forest and visited by pilgrims all round the year to offer prayers.
 What’s more interesting is that no leaves float on the surface of the lake.

 Tashiding Monastery holds an important place among Buddhists since the place was visited by revered Guru Padmasambhava.
 The colorful building of monastery is a beautiful example of Buddhist architecture.
 Many Buddhist ceremonies are held in this monastery which are worth experiencing.